nalinahuja/qcd/README.md

 ```

 <p align="justify">
-QCD can interpret file system sequences like <code>.</code> and <code>..</code> during file system navigation.
-QCD can also parse input in the format <code>N..</code> which will tell QCD to jump to the Nth parent directory relative to the current working directory.
+QCD is able to interpret file system sequences like <code>.</code> and <code>..</code> during file system navigation and accept a special input in the format <code>N..</code> which will tell QCD to jump to the Nth parent directory relative to the current working directory
 </p>

 ```bash